nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/scripting-azure-services-with-powershell-automation.md

 ## setting up the libraries

+TODO: Setting up libraries + logging in in separate blog post?

 both command line (node xpat cli) and powershell. started trying out both and liked the node command line api surface but a) when in powershell found working on objects was much easier and less brittle than working with strings (using grep/awk etc.)

 however I am going to look at creating a 100% command line version of these scripts using the node command line in bash and unix command line tools in order to do a comparison of the two.